COS301-SE-2024/Dispute-Resolution-Engine/docs/docs/technical-docs/Architecture.md

 - Routes requests through a single entry point
 - Provide load balancing, caching, and failover mechanisms

+### Client-Server Pattern
+Usability
+- Separates the user interface (client) from the data storage and business logic (server)
+- More intuitive and responsive user interface
+   - Not bogged down by backend concerns

 Maintainability
 - Easily update policies
 - Ensures that current data privacy and security regulations are met